Anapela Polataivao: Theatre

+Honours and awards

 In the 2006 Air New Zealand Screen Awards she was nominated for Best Supporting Actress for her role in The Market.

 For her role in Night Shift Polataivao won Best Actress at the 2013 24fps International Short Film Festival in Texas and the StarNow Best Actor award at the 2012 Show Me Shorts Film Festival.

 With Vela Manusaute, she received the New Generation Award for theatre at the 2014 Arts Foundation Awards.

 Theatre directing awards include Best Director at the Auckland Theatre Awards in 2016 for the Wild Dogs Under My Skirt by Tusiata Avia.
 Auckland Fringe Festival Best Director award (2015) for Girl on a Corner by Victor Rodger.

 In 2019 she won the Contemporary Pacific Art Award at the Arts Pasifika Awards.

+In the 2024 King’s Birthday Honours, Polataivao was appointed an Officer of the New Zealand Order of Merit, for services to Pacific performing arts.